 The SOAR Act makes long-overdue improvements to the permitting process outdoor youth organizations must navigate in order to operate on public lands.
 Many programs run by OAK members depend on these recreation permits to bring young people outdoors.
 This legislation directs the federal land management agencies to evaluate their processes for issuing permits and make improvements where possible.
 The Act also contains several provisions that require the agencies to be more flexible and transparent in their permitting systems.

-Support re-introduction and passage of the SOAR Act to increase recreational access and help outdoor leaders thrive in the outdoor recreation economy.
+Co-sponsor and pass the SOAR Act to increase recreational access and help outdoor leaders thrive in the outdoor recreation economy.

 As communities face the impacts of COVID-19, we should expand on powerful workforce development and economic recovery programs like the Civilian Conservation Corps of the 1930’s.
-By establishing a 21st Century Conservation Corps (21CCC), we can put a new generation of Americans to work conserving and restoring public lands and waters, increasing reforestation, increasing carbon sequestration in the agricultural sector, protecting biodiversity, improving access to recreation and addressing the changing climate.
+By establishing a 21st Century Civilian Climate Corps, we can put a new generation of Americans to work conserving and restoring public lands and waters, increasing reforestation, increasing carbon sequestration in the agricultural sector, protecting biodiversity, improving access to recreation and addressing the changing climate.

 - Scale the existing network of Service and Conservation Corps and other qualifying organizations to engage young adults and recent veterans in conservation, resource management, and sustainable infrastructure jobs.